 A variety of entities, including originating creditors, third-party collectors, debt buyers, and collection attorneys, engage in debt collection.
-Originating creditors may attempt to obtain payment from the consumer, typically by sending letters and making telephone calls to convince the consumer to pay.
-Originating creditors also may outsource the collection of debt to third-party collection agencies or attorneys, or sell the debt to debt buyers after an account has been delinquent for a period of time.
+Originating creditors may attempt to obtain payment from the consumer, typically by sending letters, placing telephone calls, or other attempts to contact the consumer to convince the consumer to pay.
+Originating creditors also may hire debt collectors to assist with their in-house collection activity or outsource the collection of debt to third-party collection agencies or attorneys, or sell the debt to debt buyers after an account has been delinquent for a period of time.
 Third-party collection agencies collect debt on behalf of originating creditors or other debt owners, often on a contingency fee basis.
 Debt buyers purchase debt, either from the originating creditor or from another debt buyer, usually for a fraction of the balance owed.
 Debt buyers sometimes use third-party collection agencies or collection attorneys to collect their debt, but many also undertake their own collection efforts.
 Debt buyers also may decide to sell purchased debt to another debt buyer.

-The Dodd-Frank Act gave the CFPB supervisory authority over a variety of institutions that may engage in debt collection, including certain depository institutions and their affiliates, and nonbank entities in the residential mortgage, payday lending, and private education lending markets, as well as their service providers.
+The Dodd-Frank Act gave the CFPB supervisory authority over a variety of institutions that may engage in debt collection, including certain depository institutions and their affiliates, nonbank entities in the residential mortgage, payday lending, and private education lending markets, and larger participants in other markets as defined by a rule of the Bureau such as in the student loan servicing and automobile financing markets, as well as their service providers.
 The Act also gave the CFPB supervisory authority over "larger participants" of markets for consumer debt collection, as the CFPB defines by rule, and their service providers.
-(12 U.S.C.
-5514(a)(1)(B)).
+(12 USC 5514(a)(1)(B)).
 On October 24, 2012, the CFPB issued a larger participant regulation in the market of consumer debt collection.
-The consumer debt collection larger participant rule, which will appear in 12 CFR Part 1090, is effective January 2, 2013.
+The consumer debt collection larger participant rule, which appears in 12 CFR Part 1090, was effective January 2, 2013.
 It provides that a nonbank covered person is a larger participant of the consumer debt collection market if the person's annual receipts resulting from consumer debt collection - as defined in the rule - are more than \$10 million.